 Love sounds so natural and enchanting .
 Until you bring in your particular style of attachment.
 Then love becomes challenging and sexually complicated.

 I’m reminded of a couple with whom I worked.
 John’s mom was an alcoholic and his dad worked hard and was physically and emotionally absent.
 He never saw nor received affection from his parents.
-Their relationship was volatile He learnt that love was unpredictable, unsafe, and no one had his back.
-From an early age he earned his own money and left home as soon as he completed his schooling.
-He had few significant relationships, preferring casual sex, and finally committed to marrying his long time girlfriend after she gave him an ultimatum.
-He had an anxious- avoidant attachment style that did not lend itself to healthy loving.
+Their relationship was volatile.
+He learnt that love was unpredictable, unsafe, and no one had his back.
+From an early age he was anxious, had low self esteem and poor self confidence.
+As an adult he was jealous, possessive and always wanted joined-at-the hip relationships.
+He had an anxious attachment style that did not lend itself to healthy loving.

 They consulted with me as he developed erection difficulties.
 She constantly felt on eggshells around him, absorbed his rudeness and criticism of her.
-She grew up in a home in which her parents were overly protective of her.
-She believed she could love John out of his moods.
+She grew up in a home in which her parents were overly-protective of her.
+She believed she could love John out of his neediness.
 Her secure attachment made her endure emotional abuse way too long.

 I invite you to rate your own attachment style.
 See how it relates to the way you love .
-Perhaps you will be inspired to gulp, have a conversation with you partner and get professional assistance to learn new ways of attaching and loving in a healthier manner.
+Perhaps you will be inspired to gulp, have a conversation with your partner and get professional assistance to learn new ways of attaching and loving in a healthier manner.
+See this as an empathetic tool.
+Once you better understand your and your partner’s style of attachment, you can move away from the blame and shame of failure in love and sexual satisfaction ,and concretely and consciously learn new skills of engagement.

 These are the three categories of attachment styles: secure, anxious -resistant; anxious- avoidant.